jdomenechb/wiimote-pad/README.md

 ### Note

-`wiimote-pad` is _specifically_ designed to expose the sideways Wiimote as a gamepad.
+`wiimote-pad` is _specifically_ designed to expose the sideways Wiimote or the Nintendo Wii Classic Controller as a gamepad.
 All other Wiimote uses (especially the ones involving the infrared (IR) sensor) are outside of its scope.
 Please refer to the `xwiimote` and `xf86-input-wiimote` projects for those.